thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 - Explain what state is.
 - Explain why props and state are important.
 - Use props and state to separate the concerns of a React user interface.
-- Explain how data flows between stateful and stateless components.
+- Explain how information flows between stateful and stateless components.

 | Duration by yourself | Duration as a class |
 |----------------------|---------------------|